matt-dray/tamRgo/README.md

 # See its stats with see_stats()
 ```

 At any time you can see the latest statistics about your pet.
-These values will update over time.
-For example, the longer you wait to interact with your pet, the higher the 'hunger' status value will get.

 ``` r
 see_stats()